koennjb/flutter-bloc/README.md

 - Flutter 1.9.1
 - Android SDK or XCode for iOS

-Clone the repository, enter the root directory and execute 'flutter run'.
+Clone the repository, enter the root directory and execute `flutter run`.

 ## Acknowledgement